 To this end, as I pass from one decade of life into another (I turned 50 in 2019) and transition into a new phase of my career, I want to serve men and their families by creating safe spaces for men to talk through issues related to men and manhood, life and meaning; to encourage and equip men for a life of discipleship; and, to facilitate a healthy, functional and safe community of faith for men and their families.

 I know many will disagree, but I have come to believe local churches favour women, which is evidence of the plight of men already noted —while this is a contentious issue, a compelling case can be made to support it.
-This issue is especially unfortunate since it can be shown that when local churches reach men, they serve women too and build families, thereby leading to a better society.
+If true, this is especially unfortunate since it can be shown that when local churches reach men, they serve women too and build families, thereby leading to a better society.

 I wonder then how can I, as an individual Christian and a community leader, encourage and equip those good at being men to become good men, when some are “nones” and some are “dones”?
-In other words, how can I encourage faith in Jesus among males without any prior spiritual or religious convictions, on the one hand, and equip those no longer connected and committed to a local church on the other?
+In other words, how can I encourage faith in Jesus among males having little to no prior spiritual or religious convictions, on the one hand, and equip those no longer connected and committed to a local church on the other?
 How can I partner with both types of men, partnering with them as intrapreneurs so as to impact their neighbourhoods positively?

 Growing up, I was a none who became a Christian because God our Creator gave me hope.
 Yet I have found myself too to be at risk for becoming a done because of my journey with the Church.
 Nevertheless, I have refined my calling and remain convinced of my faith in Jesus and my commitment to a Christian lifestyle because God is my Father; Jesus is my brother, who accepts me as a friend; and, the Holy Spirit is my mentor.

-The following video will give you a good sense of how I came to have faith in Jesus, and committed to a Christian lifestyle, since I was not born nor raised in a Christian family:
+The following video will give you a good sense of how I came to place my faith in Jesus and committed to a Christian lifestyle, since I was not born nor raised in a Christian family:

 As you can see, my upbringing was not something I would wish anyone to endure.
 Consequently, I am not your typical Christian nor community leader.
-I do not spend my days in an ivory tower, which is surprising, I know, given I have been in ministry for 25+ years across 6 denominations.
+I do not spend my days in an ivory tower, which is surprising, I know, given I have been in ministry for 25+ years.
 My faith is real and honest and I too struggle to live a Christian lifestyle in a world gone mad and churches that appear irrelevant.

 So, have a wander around my posts and pages.
 Please leave a question or a comment below or even contact me directly.
-You can also find me on the top social media channels too!
+You can also find me on social media channels too!